umd-bioi607/s2025/_assignments/02_suffix_array.md

 ---
 type: assignment
-date: 2024-02-14T4:00:00+4:30
+date: 2025-02-19T4:00:00+4:30
 title: 'Assignment #1 - Query using the suffix array'
-published: false
+published: true
 due_event:
     type: due
-    date: 2024-02-28T4:00:00+4:30
+    date: 2024-03-05T4:00:00+4:30
     description: 'Assignment #1 due'
 ---

 # Overview

 This assignment deals querying of the suffix array.
-In order for the suffix array to be generally useful, it is necessary to not only build the index, but also to be able to save it to disk and load it from disk.
-Since you're not responsible for suffix array construction in this project, we are providing the relevant pre-computed information
+In order for the suffix array to be generally useful, it is necessary to not only build the index, but also to be able to save it to disk and load it from disk.  **Since you're not responsible for suffix array construction in this project**, we are providing the relevant pre-computed information
 (the reference genome string with the `$` appended, and the suffix array itself) as a pickle file for each dataset for which tests will be invoked.
+If you are using Python, the pickle file can be directly read from file (an example is provided in the skeleton project link below).
+If you are using another languages, most have libraries for reading pickle files, and you are welcome and encouraged to use those libraries.

 Therefore when you are given the path to an `index` below, this will be a pickle file containing a tuple of the genome and suffix array, which you can load using
 Python's pickle module.